Staars/Staars.github.io/docs/Bluetooth_MI32.md

 ## HomeKit Bridge

 If activated at compile time the driver will start the HAP core (= the main task of the HomeKit framework) after succesfully reading a valid **mi32cfg file** after the start.
-It will create a 'bridge accessory' presenting all known BLE devices to HomeKit.
+It will create a 'bridge accessory' presenting all configured BLE devices to HomeKit.
 You can add the ESP32 as such a **Mi-Home-Bridge** to HomeKit in the native way, like you would add a commercial product to you local HomeKit network.
 The setup key is derived from the Wifi MAC of your ESP32 to easily allow many ESP32 to be used as a HomeKit bridge in your local network.
 Besides the driver will also manage up to four relays and sync them with HomeKit.
 There is nothing more to configure, the driver will automatically translate the data packets back and forth.
 It just works ... except, when it does not.

 !!! danger "Known issues"